xtuml/bridgepoint/doc-bridgepoint/notes/8769_opaque_components.int.md

 elements external to a component through element choosers
 4.1.2 The OAL parser shall have the capability to restrict visibility of model elements external to a component
-4.2 The access restriction shall be toggled with a preference
+4.2 The access restriction shall be set/reset with a preference
 4.2.1 The preference shall not introduce new UI elements, but shall be controlled via config file
 4.2.2 The preference shall default to allow access of external elements from